-The Namibian Uranium Association (NUA) is the advocacy body that represents the uranium industry exclusively.
-The Association enables senior executives in the Namibian uranium sector to shape the context in which their industry operates.
-It supports policies that will let uranium compete on its merits as an energy source appropriate for our modern society and the need for a low carbon footprint through research, factual information and advocacy.
+The Namibian Uranium Association (NUA) is the representative body of the Namibian uranium industry.
+Through research and provision of factual information, the NUA supports policies that let uranium compete as an energy source appropriate for our modern society, taking into consideration the need for a low carbon footprint as provided for in the Paris Agreement.
 Members of NUA include all Namibian uranium mining operations, most of Namibia’s leading uranium exploration companies, and associated contractors.

 The affairs of NUA are managed and controlled by a Board of Trustees.
-The Board is currently chaired by Johan Coetzee, Managing Director of Rössing Uranium Limited.
-The Vice Chair is Angula Kalili, Chief Operating Officer of Swakop Uranium.
+The Board is currently chaired by Johan Roux, Managing Director of Langer Heinrich.
 NUA is the leading point of contact for government, media, stakeholders, the general public and anybody interested in the position and policies of the Namibian uranium industry.
 NUA promotes industry’s adherence to strong sustainable development performance, product stewardship and compliance with the Namibian legislative framework.

-NUA seeks to balance environmental protection values with exploration for and mining of uranium.
-The Association also addresses the social and cultural needs of communities in the area, people employed by the uranium industry, as well as business and economic imperatives of relevant shareholders.
+NUA works towards a balance of environmental protection values and exploration for and mining of uranium.
+The Association also addresses the social and cultural needs of communities in the area, people employed by the uranium industry, as well as business and economic imperatives of the respective shareholders.
 NUA promotes the principle of zero harm and universal adherence to the World Nuclear Association’s policy document on uranium mining standards.
 It also ensures adherence to strong sustainable development performance through compliance and indeed active participation in the Strategic Environmental Management Plan implemented by the Namibian Ministry of Mines and Energy.
-NUA strongly supports a coordinated and joint strategic approach by industry and government to ensure sustainable economic development in the Erongo Region.
-As such, NUA is also guided by Namibia’s Vision 2030, the UN 2030 Sustainable Development Agenda and its 17 Global Sustainable Development Goals, the African Consolidated Position on the UN agenda, and the African Union Agenda 2063.
+NUA strongly supports a coordinated and joint strategic approach by industry and government to ensure sustainable economic development in the Erongo Region and beyond.
+NUA is also guided by Namibia’s Vision 2030, the UN 2030 Sustainable Development Agenda, the African Consolidated Position on the UN Agenda, and the African Union Agenda 2063.

 Compliance and Enforcement